San Antonio leads Grand Canyon against Utah Tech after 21-point game

 Phoenix; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Grand Canyon hosts Utah Tech after Trinity San Antonio scored 21 points in Grand Canyon’s 79-51 win over the Southern Utah Thunderbirds.
+BOTTOM LINE: Grand Canyon faces Utah Tech after Trinity San Antonio scored 21 points in Grand Canyon’s 79-51 win over the Southern Utah Thunderbirds.

-The Antelopes are 13-0 on their home court.
-Grand Canyon is the top team in the WAC with 17.6 assists per game led by San Antonio averaging 5.3.
+The Antelopes are 13-0 in home games.
+Grand Canyon leads the WAC averaging 40.7 points in the paint.
+San Antonio leads the Antelopes with 14.0.

 The Trailblazers are 1-3 against WAC opponents.
-Utah Tech is 1-1 in one-possession games.

-Grand Canyon makes 49.1% of its shots from the field this season, which is 6.7 percentage points higher than Utah Tech has allowed to its opponents (42.4%).
-Utah Tech averages 9.7 made 3-pointers per game this season, 4.4 more made shots on average than the 5.3 per game Grand Canyon gives up.

-The Antelopes and Trailblazers match up Saturday for the first time in conference play this season.
+Utah Tech allows 73.9 points to opponents while being outscored by 9.0 points per game.

 TOP PERFORMERS: San Antonio is averaging 14.9 points, 5.3 assists and 2.6 steals for the Antelopes.
 Laura Erikstrup is averaging 17.5 points over the last 10 games.